 Tina Minkowitz writes: To respond to controversy and resistance developing in response to the recommendation of Special Rapporteur on Torture Juan E. Méndez for an absolute ban on nonconsensual psychiatric interventions, I suggested to use June 26, the International Day in Solidarity with Victims of Torture, to raise awareness and support for the recommendations. (see more)

-I’ve got a page with a collection of links on forced treatment and what amounts to torture on this blog.
-I am cutting and pasting some of it below:
+Below is a collection of links on forced treatment and what amounts to torture:

 A book by Richard Bentall – Doctoring the Mind: Is Our Current Treatment of Mental Illness Really Any Good?